The energy transition is in progress and there is a lot at stake

 Analyzing the network to forecast production and consumption

-With a Digital Twin, electricity distribution companies can analyze the network and get an understanding of where and when there are peaks and lows regarding both production and consumption.
-The collated data provides forecasts and predictabilities which are invaluable.
+With a Digital Twin, electricity distribution companies can analyze the network and gain an understanding of where and when there are peaks and lows regarding both production and consumption.
+The collated data provides forecasts and predictability, which are invaluable.
 With analyzing and forecasting, existing networks can be efficiently used.
-It also supports when balancing volatile sources against changing consumption patterns.
+It also supports balancing volatile sources against changing consumption patterns.

 Digital Twin created in dpPower, with analyzing capabilities